I never did it only on my own. No-one ever saw me cry.

 They got me back the priests.
 You could even say they conspired against me when they had their lunches with roast beef and Holy wine, and afterwards for dessert mille-feuille with chocolate sauce the buggers.

 So every other afternoon after class I had to be beaten; to save my soul.
-This act was done with much relish by a young priest in his robes; a rope belt around his waist and sandals on his feet enclosing white socks.
+This act was done with much relish by a young priest in his robes with a bulge between his legs; a rope belt around his waist and sandals on his feet enclosing white socks.
 He made me want to puke all over him.

 A bamboo cane about four foot long.
 I had to put my hands out to receive the lashes.
 Six on each hand.